-Yeah, I think that's such a great point, Craig and you know, we actually, we call that a false dichotomy.
-When we say like, oh there, you know, it's only A or B and you have to choose just A or B when it could actually be C. Right, so what seems like it might be two choices might actually have other alternatives on offer.
-Yeah, but you know, another thing that can help you know, when you do actually have a dilemma, because sometimes that will be the case, is just to think about what a wise and disinterested person would think of your decision.
+Another thing that can help you, when you do actually have a dilemma, because sometimes that will be the case, is just to think about what a wise and disinterested person would think of your decision.
 Now by disinterested I mean that they don’t have any particular vested interest in the outcome.
 Note that disinterested does not mean uninterested, it just means the person doesn’t have a personal interest, or a personal stake in the outcome.
 These kinds of thought experiments, imagining what such a person might think of the situation, can help remove emotion from your decision.

-Yeah, I like that.
-So, a similar way to think is to imagine how you would defend your decision if you were asked to do so.
-You wanna think about this for each alternative.
+A similar way to think is to imagine how you would defend your decision if you were asked to do so.
+You want to think about this for each alternative.

-Yeah, that makes sense.
-This is probably not gonna be the last dilemma you face.
+This is probably not going to be the last dilemma you face.
 And as you know, I’m a big fan of reflecting so that you can learn.
 Reflecting is how you make sense out of the world and what goes on in it.
-But, I think you have to be careful not to engage in pointless regret.
+But I think you have to be careful not to engage in pointless regret.
 Your post-decision reflections need to be done with an eye on improving your ability to deal with future dilemmas, not moaning over the outcome of some past dilemma.
 Remember, the past is in the past, you can't do anything about it.

-Well, how about this?
-Spend some time thinking about the different identities that make up how you think of yourself.
+One thing you can do this week to help you deal with moral dilemmas is spend some time thinking about the different identities that make up how you think of yourself.
 We’ve mentioned a few - professional identity, moral identity, group identities - you probably have several of these.
 Think about three or four of these and write them down.
-If you took our suggestion from the last episode and created a list of values, tie each of the values to one or more of your identities.
+If you took our suggestion from the last article and created a list of values, tie each of the values to one or more of your identities.
 You may find some values don’t fit any of the identities you listed and probably means that there’s another identity you haven’t named.
 This may sound like a lot of work, but you don’t have to do it in one sitting, and plus, investments in figuring out who you are usually pay big dividends for your flourishing.
 “Know yourself.”
 It’s never as easy as it seems.

-No, it may not be easy, but it is interesting, can be kind of fun, and absolutely worth the effort.
+Despite not being easy, it is interesting, can be kind of fun, and is absolutely worth the effort.
 On that note we’ll close with a quote attributed to Socrates in Plato’s Apology: “The unexamined life is not worth living.”